 Our standard entry requirements are listed below.
 Lower offers can be made based on demonstrated interest and aptitude for the subject (typically AAB).

-A-level: AAA, excluding General Studies, and GCSE Mathematics grade B or above.
+A-level: AAA, excluding General Studies.
+You also require GCSE Mathematics grade B or above.

 IT or Engineering Diploma: Grade A (plus evidence of significant element of Mathematics studied as part of the diploma).